rjnienaber/sinatra-chiro/README.md

 ## Regular Expressions

-To customise the validation process to validate a parameter according to a regular expression, you substitute the regular expression at the value of the `:type` argument.
+To customise the validation process to validate a parameter according to a regular expression, you substitute the regular expression as the value of the `:type` argument.
 It is also useful to add to the declaration a `:comment` argument to explain the expression, and `:type_description`, which updates the type in the documentation.

 For example, you might want a `:gender` parameter which only accepts "male" or "female", and would want it to be validated accordingly.